 Attacking a snake, with Maple proudly parading it around the yard, victorious.

-Becoming escape artist, digging under the fence.
+Becoming escape artists, digging under the fence.

 But beyond the antics, it was their bond that touched us most.
 Though opposites in personality, they were inseparable, curling up together after every adventure.
 Once, Maple stood guard while Willow tried to sneak into the pantry, wagging her tail like an accomplice caught in the act.
 Their teamwork left us laughing for days.